stratum/fabric-tna/README.md

 can be used to program any switch based on the Intel Barefoot Tofino ASIC.

-`fabric-tna.p4` is not to be confused with [fabric.p4], which is based on the v1model architecture and is hosted in ONOS repository. `fabric-tna.p4` is based on `fabric.p4`, but has evolved significantly to provide more advanced capabilities.
+`fabric-tna.p4` is not to be confused with [fabric.p4], which is based on the v1model architecture and is hosted in the ONOS repository. `fabric-tna.p4` follows a similar design to `fabric.p4`, but has evolved significantly to provide more advanced capabilities for Inband Network Telemetry (INT) and 45/5G mobile user plane (a.k.a.
+SPGW in 45 or UPF in 5G).

 To use ONOS to control a Tofino switch, you will need to run the [Stratum][stratum] agent on the switch.